Page titles

 {{/fulltext}}

-A great benefit of using the fulltext Helper as a block level expression in page layouts is that you have access to the elements of the content type which is something that isn't possible using t4 tags.
-This allows you to use the publish Helper to output the "Headline" element of the fulltext content type.
+A great benefit of using the fulltext Helper as a block level expression in page layouts is that you have access to the elements of the Content Type which is something that isn't possible using t4 tags.
+This allows you to use the publish Helper to output the "Headline" element of the fulltext Content Type.

 {{#fulltext}}